avinashrahul/weather-forecast/README.md

 # weather-forecast
-Displays the weather based on the address given with the forecast.
+Displays the current weather based on the address/zipcode given along with the forecast.